Jun711/jun711.github.io/_posts/2019-06-15-aws-serverless-cd-ci-using-codepipeline-and-codestar.md

 ```

 ### 3. Edit Dev Pipeline
+Open CodeStar project console.
 On the left panel of a CodeStar project console, you can see a Pipeline button.
 Clicking on it will open up the default pipeline created for your project.
 At this step, you will modify the default pipeline to make it a development pipeline.

 Click on `Edit` button edit pipeline.